MahxNotes/Learner-Interface/User Cognitive Interface Styles.md

 - A person may have a preference for approaching and framing a learning challenge with a narrow angle lens, and so have a ***sequential*** cognitive orientation, while having a preference for organizing the process of the information in a learning challenge with a ***global*** style.

-- Think of how a lion

-   - Of course there are objective reasons for the use of wide or narrow lenses.
-Just as this is true in framing pictures with a camera, it is true in framing learning challenges with the mind.
-Still, different people have different preferences which will come strongly into play in many different situations.
-One of those will likely be in choosing productivity apps.
+- Think of how a lion begins with a narrow lens, a very narrowly focused consciousness of its own location, in order to survey and assess globally all that is in its immediate territory and environment.
+In order to deliberate and execute a movement, (experiential learning), decision, the lion will not assess its options in a linear way alone but will assess its options in a fully lateral way as well.
+Its global processing of all its options will determine its next step.

 ### Sequential / Sequential (S/S)

+The Ox-rule

 - A person may have a preference for approaching and framing a learning challenge with a narrow angle lens, and so have a ***sequential*** cognitive orientation, while having a preference for organizing the process of the information in a learning challenge with a ***sequential*** style.
 The result will be a linear proccessing of the learning challenge.